Horrible History Metal

 - Ancient Rites sings frequently of European history, ranging from ancient to modern times.
 From there, they often like to focus on its wars and major battles.

 - Norwegian black metal band Vreid likes singing about the Norwegian resistance in WW2.

 - ChthoniC's members are quite politically active, and it shows in their music, which often references dark periods in Taiwan's history, especially the Wushe and 228 incidents.

 - Iced Earth's The Glorious Burden is based primarily on important battles and war icons.
-Its centerpiece, Gettysburg 1863 is an in depth retelling of the American Civil War.
+Its centerpiece, Gettysburg 1863 is an in depth retelling of the Battle of Gettysburg.

 - Savatage's song "Chance" is about Chiune Sugihara, a diplomat during World War II who was basically the Japanese equivalent of Oskar Schindler.
 In other words, it's a rare example of Uplifting History Metal.

 - There's also their album Dead Winter Dead, which takes place during the Serbian Civil War of he 1990s.

 - Cradle of Filth did a whole album about Elizabeth Bathory, entitled "Cruelty And The Beast", though it may be based more on her Hammer Horror depiction than the historical Serial Killer.